TaylorZowtuk/measure-what-matters/docs/docs/glossary.md

 - **Roster:** Defines who is a part of the team.
 Essentially a collection of players, coaches, and parents.

+- **Lineup:** For a particular game, defines the set of players from the roster who participate in the game.

 - **Coach:** An instructor who may provide organization and advice to the team.
 Often directs team strategy and makes decisions during the game.

 - **Player:** An individual who is a member of the team that is eligible to play.
 They are a member of the team.